opencadc/science-containers/docs/user-guide/containers/index.md

 ### Runtime Environment

-When containers run on CANFAR, they operate in a carefully configured environment designed for security and data access.
-The container always runs as your CADC user account, never as root or as a generic container user.
-Your home directory from `/arc/home/[username]` becomes the container's home directory, and project directories under `/arc/projects/` are mounted and accessible.
-Additionally, `/scratch/` provides high-speed temporary storage for intensive computations.
+!!! info "How Containers Run on CANFAR"
+    - Containers run as your CADC user (not root)
+    - `/arc/home/[username]` is the container's home directory
+    - Project directories under `/arc/projects/` are mounted and accessible
+    - `/scratch/` provides high-speed temporary storage

 ```bash
 # Inside a running container, check your environment